-We hear a lot of rhetoric about "society", "culture", and "the common good".
+We hear a lot of rhetoric about “society”, “culture”, and “the common good”.
 We are often asked by politicians and journalists to surrender our freedom for these things.
 But one rarely stops to ask oneself what it is exactly we are surrendering to.
-The notion of a society existing as an independant entity is, to say the least, problematic.
+The notion of a society existing as an independent entity is, to say the least, problematic.
 How may we understand the problem ?
 And more importantly, how can we understand group dynamics from a rational viewpoint, and how does it apply to politics ?

 Aggregates in action

 We must start by asking what it is we are examining.
 It is obvious that “society”, for example, is not a unitary entity.
 One cannot point to society, only to individuals.
 That much is given to us by direct perception.

 Therefore what is “society” ?
 Society is an aggregate of individuals.
 Therefore the attributes of society are dependant on the attributes of its composing individuals.
 One must of course not be careful to commit the fallacy of composition : the attributes are not necessarily directly dependant.
 For instance, take the classical example of the wall.
 If all the bricks are yellow, then the wall will be yellow, but if the bricks are five inches high, the wall is not necessarily five inches tall, since height is an additive property.
 So while it is important to remember that the attributes of the aggregate “society” are all dependant on individual attributes, we must be careful not to think that the attributes are directly dependant.